fontsource/fontsource/registry/README.md

 }
 ~~~

-The adapter derives hashes, sizes, inspection, modification dates, and Git
+The adapter derives hashes, sizes, inspection, modification dates, Git
+provenance, and languages supported by every source face.
+A reviewed
+`languages` list may override automatic matching for exceptional families.
+The
-provenance.
-The source repository stores the raw binaries; this repository
+source repository stores the raw binaries; this repository commits only
-commits only generated text records.
+generated text records.

 ## Development